Skye-flyhigh/paramot-workbench/ai/paramot-workbench-PRD.md

 - **Critical Points**: Key safety checkpoints requiring explicit validation
 - **Airworthiness**: Overall assessment of glider safety for flight
 - **Service Bulletin**: Manufacturer-issued safety or maintenance notice

+### New Terms
+- **APPI Differential Method**: Validation method comparing A–B and A–C for each group, with aspect-ratio-based tolerance (e.g. ±10mm for A.R.
+6.44).
+Correction loops are suggested if out of tolerance.
+- **Correction Loop**: A loop added to a line to adjust its length, typically correcting by ~10mm per loop.

 ## Security Considerations